Stability conditions and quantum dilogarithm identities for Dynkin quivers: Directed paths and HN-strata

 We call a stability function \emph{discrete}, if $\mu_Z$ is injective when restricted to the stable indecomposables. \begin{proposition}\cite{King} Let $Z:\K(\nzero)\to\kong{C}$ be a discrete stability function.
 Then the collection of its stable indecomposables in the order of decreasing phase is an HN-stratum of $\nzero$. \end{proposition}

 We say that a directed path in $\dpath(Q)$ is \emph{induced} if the corresponding HN-stratum is induced by some discrete stability function on $\nzero$.
-Notice that, a totally stable stability function on $\nzero$ induced a directed path $p_s$ in $\dpath(Q)$ such that there is an edge $M$ in $p_s$ for any $M\in\Ind\nzero$.
+Notice that, a totally stable stability function on $\nzero$ induces a directed path $p_s$ in $\dpath(Q)$ such that there is an edge $M$ in $p_s$ for any $M\in\Ind\nzero$.
 By \eqref{eq:diam max}, we know that $p_s$ is the longest path in $\dpath(Q)$.
 Thus, in the language of exchange graphs, Reineke's conjecture translates to, that there exists a longest path in $\dpath(Q)$ which is induced.

-It is natural to make a very strong generalization of Reineke's conjeture, that any path in $\dpath(Q)$ is induced.
-However, this is not true, even for some longest path as below.
+It is natural to make a very strong generalization of Reineke's conjecture, that any path in $\dpath(Q)$ is induced.
+However, this is not true, even for some longest path shown below.

 \begin{counterexample} Let $Q$ be the following quiver of $D_4$-type

 Then the AR-quiver of $\nzero$ is

 We claim that the following longest path